Why Your Second Screen Goes Black When Gaming

 This will essentially provide you with a fresh, updated copy of the display drivers.
 Alternatively, you can just update your display drivers manually from the software that you use for your GPU.
 For example, if it’s Nvidia, the software is called GeForce Experience.

-Another possibility for why your second monitor turns off while gaming is only a matter of the setting preferences that are already in place.
+Another possibility for why your second monitor goes black when gaming is only a matter of the setting preferences that are already in place.

 What this means is that if you play a game in full-screen, the GPU settings are probably set by default to dedicate all the power to make your gaming experience as smooth as possible.
 Thus, making the screen on your second monitor black while you are gaming on the primary monitor.